IanMJB/rss_data_ac_uk_v2/README.md

 rss_data_ac_uk_v2
 =================

-Revamped version of rss.data.ac.uk - new back-end and using Fat-Free PHP
+# Revamped version of rss.data.ac.uk - new back-end and using Fat-Free PHP.

+Installation instructions.